TajMahPaul/language_sudoku/USERSTORY.md

+User story: As a language learner, I want to listen to the pronunciation of each word.

+Example: When a user selects a word, the pronunciation of that word is played.

+User story: As a language learner, I want to listen to the pronunciation of each word.

+Example: When a user selects a word, the pronunciation of that word is played.

+User story: As an application tester, I want the game to be free of bugs.

+Example: Create test cases for board to verify that all functions are working correctly.

+User story: As a Sudoku player, I want to be able to play the game in landscape or portrait mode.

+Example: Create XML model for landscape mode, with support for tablets.

 User story: As a designer, I want word selection buttons to be circular.

 Example: Implement a new layout for circular buttons.

-User story: As a application tester, I want every button to respond to clicks.
+User story: As an application tester, I want every button to respond to clicks.

 Example: Change button color when it is pressed.

-User story: As a sudoku player, I want the word selection to take up two rows.
+User story: As a Sudoku player, I want the word selection to take up two rows.

 Example: Rearrange buttons to take up two rows, including a erase button.

-User story: As a sudoku player, I want the grid borders to be clearly defined.
+User story: As a Sudoku player, I want the grid borders to be clearly defined.

 Example: Add lines and margin between fragments.